 care available anywhere in the rural United States.
 In just the past year,

-the two have worked together to completely redefine small-town breast care.
+the two have worked together to redefine small-town breast care.

-According to a 2016 needs assessment, cancer care is one of the highest
+According to a 2016 Community Health Needs Assessment, cancer care is one

-priority needs identified by our community.
-GVH’s own Dr. Stephania
+of the highest priority needs identified by our community.
+GVH’s

-Timothy, recognizing the higher incidence of dense breast tissue in our
+own Dr. Stephania Timothy, recognizing the higher incidence of dense breast

-community, played a critical role in getting the state legislature to
+tissue in our community, played a critical role in getting the state legislature

-pass a bill mandating the reporting of breast density in mammography reports
+to pass a bill mandating the reporting of breast density in mammography

 Dense breast tissue can result in a greater amount of white showing up

 on a mammogram.
-The problem is that cancer also appears white in mammograms,
+The challenge is that cancer also appears white in mammograms,

-making it easier for tumors to be hidden or masked.
-Thankfully, 3D Tomosynthesis
+making it easier for tumors to be hidden or masked in traditional 2D mammography,

 technology makes it easier to identify cancer in dense breast tissue.

-Unfortunately, it’s a very specialized piece of equipment most rural
+Unfortunately, it’s a very specialized piece of equipment many small

 That’s where Tough Enough to Wear Pink comes in.
 This summer, TETWP